BTI-US/Lotso-Dev/README.md

 2. Select your project and go to "Settings" > "Environment variables" (under "Build & deploy").
 3. Add each variable by specifying its Name and Value.
 4. Particularly, ensure `CLOUDFLARE_ENV` is set to `true`.

+### Setting Custom Domains in Cloudflare Workers

+1. Go to your Cloudflare account and access the Workers dashboard.
+2. Select your worker (by default the worker name is set to 'api') and go to "Settings" > "Triggers".
+3. Add the following custom domains for the worker to route traffic accordingly.
+   - `api.btiplatform.com`
+   - `api-dev.btiplatform.com`
+   - `oauth.btiplatform.com`

 ### Deploying to Cloudflare Pages